-You would have to remove flower stems to maintain its tidy appearance.
+You would have to remove the flower stems to maintain their tidy appearance.

 It is best to trim and remove older stems so there is room for new ones to grow.

-Propagation through cuttings is a faster and easier method.
+Propagation through cuttings is the easiest way and faster method.

 It is best to cover the pickle plant in frost-free zones and grow as container plants.

 Keep in mind if you are propagating this plant through cuttings, you can’t just snip off the cutting and put it in water or soil to begin the rooting process.